7 Sourdough Cinnamon Buns Recipes

 6. Blueberry Lemon Curd Cinnamon Buns

-PHOTO CREDIT: MAKEITDOUGH
+PHOTO CREDIT: THEBANANADIARIES

 Brighten up your cinnamon buns with fresh blueberries and a tart lemon curd to balance the sweetness.